Get all the latest data for Amsterdam

 Authored by the expert who managed and guided the team behind the Netherlands Property Pack

-In this guide, we break down the current housing prices in Amsterdam in 2026, how fast homes are selling, what neighborhoods are changing, and what foreigners should know before buying.
+In this updated guide, we explain current housing prices in Amsterdam in 2026, how fast homes sell, where demand is strongest, and what foreign buyers should watch carefully.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Amsterdam.